 GO ON A STREET ART SAFARI

 At this point you can either take the other funicular line back down the hill or you can take a series of meandering paths and steep staircases down.
 We did the latter and were rewarded with seeing some great examples of street art on our descent.
 These penguins were our favourites.
-To read more about the street art that we found in Lyon click here.

 VISIT A FOOD MARKET